Tara Subcounty

+Tara is a subcounty at the northern end of the Maracha District of Uganda, near the border with the Democratic Republic of the Congo.
+Tara Subcounty is part of the Northern Region of Uganda, within the West Nile sub-region.
+It contains six parishes: Anyviu, Offude, Pajama, Vurra, Wanguru, and Yiddu.

+In 1991, a primary school in the sub-county was bombed by unknown air forces, resulting in at least two deaths.

 Origins

 According to Lugbara oral tradition, a man called Ajua is the great-grandfather of Tara parishes.
 He wanted to see where Ono (River Enyau or Anyau - a tributary of River Nile also met by a river from Tara) ends, which would be its source.
 So he moved with his cows and found people dancing at a dog funeral in Onduparaka (a few kilometres north of Arua Town).
 He joined in the dance and was given a wife.
 She gave birth to Opodria who later birthed Naye, the father of the seven true parishes of Tara.

 Ajua left Onduparaka on his quest and went to Ovisoni (West of Arua Town).
 There he also found people dancing and was allowed to join them.
 He was given another wife.
 Some say he paid bride price.
 The woman gave birth to Otu (Lugbara for Umbilical cord), the father of Vurra - after whom a county was named in Arua District.
 The actual source of the river is in Vurra, not far from the DR Congo border.

 Otu is the step-brother of Opodria, the grandfather of the other Vur(r)a, a parish in Tara Subcounty which encompasses the villages from East /West Kololo (the Subcounty Headquarters), Pajuru to Odupiri.
 Vur(r)a's six brothers after whom parishes are named in Tara include Ojapi, Ajulepi, Yidu (Pajama Area), Oliapi (Oliyepi), Aruwe and Rendu.